 A lot of recipes for soft and chewy caramel use corn syrup because it helps give the candy the right texture and helps prevent crystallization.
 In fact, I have a recipe for Salted Caramels on my blog that uses corn syrup!

-However, after a bit of testing I discovered corn syrup isn’t absolutely necessary.
+However, after a couple rounds of testing I discovered that corn syrup isn’t absolutely necessary.

 I use a little bit of cream of tartar in this recipe instead of corn syrup, and the result is perfectly soft and chewy caramel candy.